dylanaraps/neofetch/README.md

 * [ ] Add interactive configurator for adjusting brightness
 * [ ] Add configuration to emphasize certain parts of the original ASCII art (to make icons like Fedora and Ubuntu look nicer)

+### 1.0.7

+* Fix: Make config path not on init but when it's actually needed.

 ### 1.0.6

 * Remove `hypy_utils` dependency to make packaging easier.